MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Remove-MgBetaSiteListItemDocumentSetVersion.md

 Delete a version of a document set in a list.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgSiteListItemDocumentSetVersion](/powershell/module/Microsoft.Graph.Sites/Remove-MgSiteListItemDocumentSetVersion?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)